 The Representative Concentration Pathways (RCPs) represent four plausible futures, based on the rate of emissions reduction achieved at the global level.
 Four RCPs (i.e. RCP2.6, RCP4.5, RCP6.0, and RCP8.5) were selected and defined by their total radiative forcing (cumulative measure of GHG emissions from all sources) pathway and level by 2100.
-In this analysis, RCP2.6 and RCP8.5, the extremes of low and high emissions pathways, are the primary focus; RCP2.6 represents a very strong mitigation scenario, whereas RCP8.5 assumes business-as-usual scenario.
+In this analysis, RCP2.6 and RCP8.5, the low and high emissions pathways, are the primary focus; RCP2.6 represents a very strong mitigation scenario, whereas RCP8.5 assumes a high-emissions scenario.
 For reference, Table 2 provides information on all four RCPs over two-time horizons.
-In subsequent analysis RCP2.6 and 8.5, the extremes
+In subsequent analysis RCPs 2.6 and 8.5, the low and high emissions pathways, are the primary focus.
+RCP2.6 would require